 The liqueur is also a distilled alcoholic drink but usually sweet and made with neutral spirits with sugar, fruit, or other aromas.

-So, Disaronno is a liqueur with characteristic bittersweet almond taste.
+So, Disaronno is a liqueur with a characteristic bittersweet almond taste.

 The interesting part is that no almonds or nuts are used in the production of this Italian drink.
 And why does it taste like that, we don’t know.
 The recipe is secret.